luapower/ui0/ui.md

 layout types and properties can be mixed freely in a layer hierarchy with some caveats:

+  * non-layouted children of non-layouted layers _are not_ sized by their parent and do not size themselves either, thus these layers must be sized and positioned manually by setting their `x, y, w, h`.
   * layouted children of non-layouted layers _are not_ sized by their parent and must thus set their `min_cw, min_ch`, otherwise they will size themselves to the minimum allowed by their children.